Great Hsi-Ku Arsenal

 The Great Hsi-Ku Arsenal (西沽武庫 (Xīgū wǔkù)) was a Qing dynasty imperial arsenal that stored munitions, rifles, and millions of rounds of ammunition.
-In addition tons of rice and medical supplies were stored there.
+In addition, tons of rice and medical supplies were also stored there.
 The facility was guarded by Qing imperial troops using rifles and Krupp field guns mounted as defensive batteries.
-On the banks of the Pei-ho River, it was located approximately eight miles northwest of Tientsin, China.
+On the banks of the Hai River, it was located approximately eight miles northwest of Tianjin, China.

-It was principal in providing an impromptu safe haven for western troops retreating from a failed rescue attempt (Seymour Relief Expedition) of the Beijing foreign legations during the 1900 Boxer Rebellion in China.
+It was principal in providing an impromptu safe haven for Western troops retreating from a failed rescue attempt (Seymour Relief Expedition) of the Beijing foreign legations during the 1900 Boxer Rebellion in China.